KeithBremer/CYF-DB-Module/install/install.md

 ---
 **Note that you must be logged in as a user with Administrator privileges on Windows for all these steps.**

 If you have Windows as your operating system you can install PostgreSQL from the installer executable.
-Download this from https://www.postgresql.org/download/windows/ but make sure you choose PostgreSQL version 12 for 64-bit and version 10 for 32-bit.
-Once you have downloaded the installer then run the file (postgresql-12.3.2-windows-x64.exe or similar).
+Download this from https://www.postgresql.org/download/windows/ but make sure you choose PostgreSQL version 12 for 64-bit or version 10 for 32-bit.
+Once you have downloaded the installer then run the file (postgresql-12.3-2-windows-x64.exe or similar).
 The installer prompts for various information as it initialises and you can mostly take the default values.
 Make a note of the installation folder when prompted for it - you don't need to change it.
 You must, however, provide a password for the postgres user - make sure you remember this password!

 If prompted to configure StackBuilder at the end of installation, just click Cancel - we won't need it.